pkrish11/NeuralIsing.jl/README.md

 # NN based MCMC updates for 2D Ising Model

-**FinalProject.jl** is a modular Julia framework for experimenting with Monte Carlo sampling of 2D lattice spin systems, using neural newtork based updates.
+**NeuralIsing.jl** is a modular Julia framework for experimenting with Monte Carlo sampling of 2D lattice spin systems, using neural newtork based updates.

- [ Please excuse my very poor choice of name for the package, unfortunately I did not realize this fatal mistake until I completely finished my project, and did not have enough time (before the deadline) to change this everywhere in the code :(   ]

 ---